Poverty Bay

-Poverty Bay (Māori: Tūranganui-a-Kiwa) is the largest of several small bays on the east coast of New Zealand's North Island to the north of Hawke Bay.
+Poverty Bay (Māori: Tūranganui-a-Kiwa), officially named Tūranganui-a-Kiwa / Poverty Bay, is the largest of several small bays on the east coast of New Zealand's North Island to the north of Hawke Bay.
 It stretches for 10 km from Young Nick's Head in the southwest to Tuaheni Point in the northeast.
 The city of Gisborne is located on the northern shore of the bay and the small settlement of Muriwai is located at the bay's southern end.
 The name is often used by extension to refer to the entire area surrounding the city of Gisborne.

 Poverty Bay is the home of the Māori iwi (tribes) Te Aitanga-a-Māhaki, Rongowhakaata and Ngāi Tāmanuhiri.

 History

-The first European known to have set foot in New Zealand, Captain James Cook of HMS Endeavour, did so here on 7 October 1769 (at which time it was known as Teoneroa).
-This first meeting led to the death of Te Maro during a skirmish with the crew.
+The first European known to have set foot in New Zealand, Captain James Cook of HMS Endeavour, did so here on 7 October 1769, at which time the bay was known as Teoneroa ("the long beach").
+This first landing led to the death of local Māori man Te Maro during a skirmish with Cook's crew.
 Although Cook was able to obtain some herbs to ward off scurvy, he was unable to gain many of the provisions he and his crew needed at the bay, and for this reason gave it the name Poverty Bay.
 Cook's first choice of name for the inlet, before the conflict, had been Endeavour Bay, as a memorial of the ship's first landing place in New Zealand.
-In February 2019, the name of the bay was officially gazetted as Tūranganui-a-Kiwa / Poverty Bay by the New Zealand Geographic Board.

 Bay whaling stations operated in the bay during the 19th century.

-In 1868, Te Kooti, a Māori rebel leader, and Hauhau followers were incarcerated without trial in the Chatham Islands.
+In 1866, Te Kooti, a Māori rebel leader, and Hauhau followers were incarcerated without trial in the Chatham Islands.
 Te Kooti and 300 mostly Hauhau warriors overcome the crew of the schooner Rifleman and escaped, with their women and children, from the Chatham Islands to Poverty Bay.
 They landed at Whareongaonga Bay, near Young Nick's Head.
 From there, he ventured inland to wage guerilla war on the armed constabulary and sympathetic Maori for several years, as well as several raids on settlers and antipathetic Maori villages.
 On 10 November 1868, Te Kooti and his followers attacked the township of Matawhero on the outskirts of Gisborne.
 Some 54 people were slaughtered, including women and children.
 The dead included 22 local Māori as well as European settlers.

+In February 2019, the name of the bay was officially gazetted as "Tūranganui-a-Kiwa / Poverty Bay" by the New Zealand Geographic Board.